jawerty/res/README.md

 # res
-A tiny command-line REST client.
+A tiny command-line HTTP client.
 Easily interact with REST APIs at a faster speed within your terminal.
 Built on top of the requests library and meant to be a command line wrapper for requests.

 Current version: v0.1.0